-At this point you may need to replace the fine string used for suspension during with something more durable.
+At this point you may need to replace the fine string used for suspension during hammering with something more durable.
 Make a loop of cord through each hole large enough to accommodate whatever you’ll be suspending from.
 You can suspend the gongs from whatever you find suitable for the purpose: hang them from a convenient tree branch, use microphone boom stands, or design a nice frame.
 But here’s an important consideration: when the gong is suspended, the suspension cords should not lie flat against the surface of the gong.
 If they do, they will rattle when the gong is played.
 To avoid this, the cords should angle upward and out from the suspension hole.
 Typically this means that whatever they’re hanging from – whatever the loop is looped over – should not be too skinny; it should be wide enough to spread the top of the looped cord out a couple of inches.

 That’s it.
 Once mounted, the gong is done.
 And you’ll find that while a single gong is nice, a set of gongs tuned to several different is that much more delightful still.

-Following this essay I’ll be posting one which describes a more sophisticated approach to the tuning of disk gongs, taking into account the relationships between the overtones which affect the tone quality in subtle but profound ways.
-If that interests you, stay tuned.
+The follow-up to this essay has been posted here.
+It describes a more sophisticated approach to the tuning of disk gongs, taking into account the relationships between the overtones which affect the tone quality in subtle but important ways.